aidiss/disciplines/README.md

 Basically this module allows hypothesis testing.
 Allows such complicated stuff as: history - reconstruction of history.
 Should be generating text, pictures, people from the data that I have analysed.
 It should work when asking for "do something based on"

-The main packages:
-- theory
-- data
-- method
-- drawing
-- describe
-- web
+Example:

+from disciplines.theory import emergence print emergence.concepts
+> citation network
+> hierarchy
+> conferences

+from disciplines.data import db from methods import check_fit check_fit(emergence.concepts, db)
+> 'citation network' is available 0.3
+> 'hierarchies' are available 0.3
+> 'conferences' are available 0.1

 Development strategy
 -----
 1. Prototype with theory that describes small phenomenon.

-Use of examples.
-L
+2. Use of examples.
-iterature provides us with many examples.
 	- In some cases examples are just a mentioning of some discipline or subdiscipline.
 	- In other cases we have examples that are described in 5 to 10 sentences.
 	- In some unique casese we have long descriptions of each discipline (Small, history of social sciences)

-We have a strategy:
+3. Reconstruct, deconstruct and forecast
 	1. List all disciplines and to which theories (including methods) are they related.
 	2. List all disciplines that have description
 	3. Tackle big descriptions by using earlier findings and NLP (NLTK).
 	4. Reverse findings on less documented cases.
 	5. Estimate or build a strategy for developing rarely mentioned cases.
 	6. Based on findings of stages 1 to 5, investigate disciplinary formations not mentioned in theory.

 Dependencies
 -----------

 Disciplines uses a number of open source projects to work properly:
+* [sqlite3]
 * [pandas]
 * [networkx]
-* [matplotlib]
-* [bokeh]
-* [sqlite3]

 Installation
 --------------